 Known internationally as Canada’s Tournament Capital, Kamloops has been synonymous with a multitude of world-class sporting events.
 With a wide variety of outstanding venues, strong athletic culture and a knowledgeable and enthusiastic volunteer base.
-Some big events include: BC Lions training camp, BC Enduro Series, Kamloops International Bantam Ice Hockey Tournament, the Kamloops Marathon, and the Kamloops International Baseball Tournament.
+Some big events include: BC Lions training camp, BC Enduro Series, Kamloops International Bantam Ice Hockey Tournament and the Kamloops International Baseball Tournament.

 Kenna Cartwright Park

-At almost 800 hectares, Kenna Cartwright Park is B.C.’s largest municipal park.
-Pull out your hiking boots and dust off your mountain bikes as there are over 40 kilometres of nature trails that offer panoramic views of the city, the valley, Kamloops Lake and the south and north Thompson rivers.
+At almost 800 hectares, Kenna Cartwright Park is BC’s largest municipal park.
+Pull out your hiking footwear, trail shoes or mountain bike for the more than 40 kilometres of nature trails and their panoramic views of the city, the valley, Kamloops Lake and the south and north Thompson rivers.
 Being a four-season park, it’s a perfect place during the snow months for a snow shoe outing.

 Ski, bike, hike and ride at Sun Peaks Resort just a short 45 minute drive from the city centre.

-Sun Peaks’ behemoth 4,270 acres is spread across three skiable peaks, each with a personality all their own.
-Each mountain is easily accessible from the village, so ski all three peaks in the same day or stick to the mountain area that you love the most.
-Sun Peaks receives six meters of snow annually and is blessed with light, dry powder conditions that the Interior of BC is famous for.
+Sun Peaks’ 4,270 acres covers three skiable peaks, each with its own personality.
+With each mountain easily accessible from the village, you can ski all peaks in the same day or stick to the mountain area you love most.
+Sun Peaks receives six metres of snow each year, and is blessed with light, dry powder conditions that the Interior of BC is famous for.